 Kam prepares her young son to travel by reading books about the destination, listening to local music, teaching him a few key words in the local language, and printing coloring pages of famous landmarks and areas.
 She creates a fun countdown starting about two weeks before departure.

-When traveling internationally, Candice prepares her twin two-year-olds for the time change.
+When traveling internationally last year, Candice prepared her twin two-year-olds for the time change physically.
 Ten days before they flew to Italy, she started adjusting their sleep schedules, with the goal of getting the time change down to four hours.
 She created a schedule to adjust their their nap, bedtime, and wakeup schedule by 30 minutes every two days.
 Read her article about this at csginger.com.

 Packing and unpacking are the green-eyed monsters of travel.
 But there's no real way around it.
-Here are a few ways to make this monumental task a bit easier:
+Here are a few ways to make the monumental task of packing a bit easier:

-- Create a standard packing list.
-Jennica Woodbury, who blogs at mommyconvos.com, realized that there really isn't much variation in what she packs from trip to trip, so she created a standard packing checklist which she prints for each trip.
+Create a standard packing list.
+Jennica realized that there really isn't much variation in what she packs from trip to trip, so she created a standard packing checklist which she prints for each trip.
 Jessica did the same, but she laminated hers, so they can check things off with a dry-erase marker and then reuse them.
 (Jennica and Jessica discuss their great packing hacks on Jessica's podcast Extraordinary Moms.)

-- Pack right out of the dryer.
+Pack right out of the dryer.
 Marjean used to pack her kids up as she did laundry the week before a trip.
 She lined up the duffle bags in her laundry room and just filled them up straight out of the dryer.
 It saved the step of putting the clothes away first.
 The kids were in charge of packing their own backpacks with anything they wanted on the trip besides clothes.
 Carrine, at Some Semblance of Order does all her laundry the day before a trip and packs up as she pulls clothes from the dryer as well.
 You can find her road-trip packing list here.

 On the Airplane